dfinke/edge-powershell/README.md

 ```

 Other examples
-The results return are json
 ===
+The results returned are json
 ```
 node .\test.js 1..10
 [ 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 ]